jono-rams/surround-to-eac3/README.md

   * Processes multiple files simultaneously to dramatically speed up batch jobs, automatically using the optimal number of CPU cores.

+* **User-Friendly Configuration:**
+  * Automatically creates a default `options.json` file on the first run for easy customization.
+Command-line options always override the config file.

 * **Interactive Progress Bar:**

   * A clean `tqdm` progress bar shows you the overall progress, ETA, and processing speed.